Karl-Ehlhardt/MaintenanceApp/README.md

 As an extension of our MVP, we also discussed:

-* Adding a Campus object to go above building, for larger manufacturing or testing businesses.
+* Adding a Campus object to go above building, for larger manufacturing or testing businesses
 * Adding a Human Resources level that could set User Roles
-* Adding Active or Inactive states to employees and machines that would validate Admin's input.
+* Adding Active or Inactive states to employees and machines that would validate Admin's input